gkigiermo/AIDL21-SAGAN/README.md

 Over the last decade Deep Neural Networks have produced unprecedented performance on a number of tasks, given sufficient data.
 One of the main challenges in the medical imaging domain is how to cope with the small datasets and limited amount of annotated samples, especially when employing supervised machine learning algorithms that require labeled data and larger training examples.

-An attemp to overcome this challenge, the researchers adopted data augmentation schemes, commonly including simple modifications of dataset images such as translation, rotation, flip and scale.
+In an attempt to overcome this challenge, the researchers adopted data augmentation schemes, commonly including simple modifications of dataset images such as translation, rotation, flip and scale.
 However, little additional information can be gained from the diversity provided by these techniques.

 On the other hand, since their introduction by [Goodfellowet al.](https://papers.nips.cc/paper/5423-generative-adversarial-nets), Generative Adversarial Networks (GANs) have become the defacto standard for high quality image synthesis.
 There are two general ways in which GANs have been used in medical imaging.
-The first is focused on the generative aspect and the second one in the discriminative aspect.
+The first is focused on the generative aspect and the second one is on the discriminative aspect.
 Focusing on the first one, GANs can help in exploring and discovering the underlying structure of training data and learning to generate new images.
 This property makes GANs very promising in coping with data scarcity and patient privacy.

 ### 1.1.
 Motivation <a name="11-motivation"></a>